chankeypathak/anglerfish/README.md

 `anglerfish.html2ebook(files: list, fyle: str=uuid4().hex + ".epub", meta={})`

 **Description:** Convert a folder with HTML5/CSS3 to eBook ePub.
 JavaScript does not Work on ePub.
+If you want a "Print Quality" or "Print-Ready" eBook just use a Print-friendly CSS.

 **Arguments:**
 - `files` a tuple with the list of HTML/CSS files to add to the eBook.